Visit Krakow

 The centre of Warsaw was almost completely obliterated towards the end of the Second World War, so what you see of the Old Town now is largely the result of painstaking reconstruction.
 It was given World Heritage status in 1980.

 If you’re travelling around Poland, Warsaw is well the trip, especially as the gateway to some of the cities in the north.
-See our guide to visiting Warsaw and how to get to Warsaw from Kraków.
+See our Warsaw site and how to get to Warsaw from Kraków.
 We also have a sister site WarsawVisit.com, which offers a comprehensive introduction to the city’s Old Town.

 Great Market Square in Zamość – image © Niki4wiki / CC BY-SA 4.0